IFA Logo

 Essential Oil Storage

-Once you have obtained or bought your essential oils and carrier oils from a reliable supplier, there are a few points you should observe to safeguard the quality and therapeutic power of your oils and keep them as fresh as possible:
+Once you have obtained your essential oils and carrier oils from a reputable supplier, there are a few points you should observe to safeguard the quality and therapeutic power of your oils and to keep them as fresh as possible:

 • Store in a dark place away from air, light or heat.
 Light or heat will cause evaporation, air causes oxidation and sunlight cause photo-catalytic activity and photo-toxicity.